 The services of the Career Center are available to applicants, students attending Vance-Granville Community College and members of the community who need assistance with career planning.
 The resources are designed to encourage individuals to examine and understand their personal aptitudes, interests, behaviors, abilities, skills and values and to use this information in exploring and establishing career goals.
-A computerized guidance system, "Choices," is available to help students find occupations that meet their individual interests and needs.
-Upon completion of the "Choices" program, the results and possible career options are discussed.
-Other valuable resources concerning career information and oportunities are also available.
+A computerized guidance system, "Sigi PLUS" is available to help students find occupations that meet their individual interests and needs.
+Upon completion of the "Sigi PLUS" program, the results and possible career options are discussed.
+Other valuable resources concerning career information and opportunities are also available.
 Individual and group sessions can be scheduled for career guidance by calling the Career Placement Specialist.

 The job placement office offers services free of charge to area employers, current students, and graduates of VGCC.
 Services provided to students and graduates include assistance in identifying employers, assistance in writing resumes and cover letters, job interview skills, and current job openings.
-Emloyers are assisted in finding qualified employees from current students and graduates.
-Assistance in obtaining part- and full-time employment is given but the college can not guarantee employment.
+Employers are assisted in finding qualified employees from current students and graduates.
+Assistance in obtaining part- and full-time employment is given but the College can not guarantee employment.

-A bulletin board displaying all jobs currently listed with the Placement Office is located outside the Student Lounge in Building #2 on Main Campus, in the Career Center, and updated lists are given to the satellite campus coordinators and the department chairpersons on a bimonthly basis.
+A bulletin board displaying all jobs currently listed with the Placement Office is located outside the Student Lounge in Building 2 on Main Campus, in the Career Center, and updated lists are given to the satellite campus coordinators and the department chairpersons on a bimonthly basis.

-The Career and Job Placement Center is located in Building #8,0ffice #8223 and #8224, on the Main Campus.
-The hours for the Career Center are Monday through Thursday, 8 a.m. -5 p.m. and 8 a.m. -4 p.m. on Friday.
-The Career Center is also open on Tuesday evenings, 5-7 p.m. for the convenience of our evening and community students.
+The Career and Job Placement Center is located in Building 4, Room 4254, on the Main Campus.
+The hours for the Career Center are Monday through Thursday, 8 a.m.-5 p.m., and Friday, 8 a.m.-4 p.m.
+The Career Center is also open on Tuesday evenings, 5-7:30 p.m., for the convenience of evening and community students.